rancherlabs/corral/README.md

 ```

 ## Vars
 Next lets connect to our cluster.
 We can get the Kubernetes configuration file from the corral's variables.
-The file is base64 encoded so we will need to decode it before we can use it.
+The file is base64 encoded, so we will need to decode it before we can use it.

 ```shell
 corral vars simple kubeconfig | base64 --decode > simple.yaml